piotrknapik/schibstedopoly/README.md

 Tool for the employees so they could tame any re-org.
 Playing $chibstedopoly could end up having Aftenposten as a Rocket site and so on.
 Tested as playable Monopoly-clone ;)
 Based on: https://hobbylark.com/board-games/make-your-own-monopoly and original game as well ofc.

+## Missing...

+Chance, Community Chest fields on the board.

 ## Glossary: adjustments etc.

 * The fields on the board are Sites (Schibsted sites, like VG or Leboncoin)